frmokoena/pacman-duel-bot/README.md

 ## Building the solution

-a) First, ensure that MSBuild is installed on your system, and the path to MSbuild is set in Environment Variables.
+1. First, ensure that MSBuild is installed on your system, and the path to MSbuild is set in Environment Variables.

-b) Double click the "compile.bat", and the project will build and produce an executable in "E:\on cloud\Projects\VS\r2k14pacmanduelbot\pacmanduelbot\bin\Release"
+2. Double click the "compile.bat", and the project will build and produce an executable in "E:\on cloud\Projects\VS\r2k14pacmanduelbot\pacmanduelbot\bin\Release"

 or simply build the solution through visual studio 2013.

 # Running the application

- Run the solution by running the test harness provided at https://github.com/EntelectChallenge/2014-PacMan-TestHarness or https://github.com/rm2k/2014-PacMan-TestHarness.
+ Run the solution by running the test harness provided [here](https://github.com/EntelectChallenge/2014-PacMan-TestHarness) or [here](https://github.com/rm2k/2014-PacMan-TestHarness)

 You'll need to provide 2 arguments, botA and botB to the test harness, i.e.